 If a student is eligible for a disbursement of loan funds (different from Pell Grant), the University will send the student a written notice within thirty (30) days of the student's withdrawal or graduation date indicating the type and amount of the eligible disbursement.
-If the student would like the post-withdrawal disbursement applied to their account, they must give the University either a verbal or written approval within forty-five (45) days of the student's withdrawal or graduation date.
+If the student would like the post-withdrawal disbursement applied to their account, they must give the University a written approval within fourteen (14) days of the notice.
 Once the student has given their approval the eligible loan funds will be disbursed to the account.
 After outstanding institutional charges are paid and if excess funds remain, the excess funds will be provided to the student within fourteen (14) days of the Credit balance occurring on the student's account.